ECE444-2023Fall/project-1-web-application-design-group1-flask-and-furious/README.md

 ## Getting Started (make sure youre in the root of the project)

-Install required backages with:
+Install required packages with:

 ```bash
 pnpm install
 ```

-Create a python virtual environment with:
+Create a Python virtual environment with:

 ```bash
 python3 -m venv venv